CANDELbio/mantis-viewer/preferences.md

 permalink: /preferences/
 ---

-# Overview
+## Overview

-Mantis allows the user to configure some default behaviors to improve the user experience or performance of the application.
+Mantis Viewer allows the user to configure some default behaviors to improve the user experience or performance of the application.
 You can access the Preferences window by selecting the `Preferences` entry in the main menu.

 ![Preferences Menu Entry](images/preferences_menu.png)

-# Configurable Preferences
+## Configurable Preferences

 The preferences window allows you to configure the following behaviors:
 * The maximum image sets stored in memory